Hvxkerdvn/Hvxkerdvn/README.md

 - 👋 Hi, I’m @Hvxkerdvn
 - 👀 I’m interested in Cybersecurity & Pentesting
 - 🌱 I’m currently learning Pentesting, SQL, Python, Linux
-- 💞️ I’m looking to collaborate on Ethicalhacking projects, Cybersecurity audits, etc.
+- 💞️ I’m looking to collaborate on Ethical hacking projects, Cybersecurity audits, etc.

 <!---
 Hvxkerdvn/Hvxkerdvn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.